Awguhst/SolubilityGNN/README.md

 ---

-## Motivation

-Polymer-solvent compatibility is a key challenge in materials science.
-Traditional experimental methods are often **slow** and **expensive**, making this data-driven approach an efficient alternative.
-By combining **molecular graph learning** and **physicochemical descriptors**, this project accelerates the prediction process.

----

 ## Overview

 The app utilizes the **SolubilityGNN** model to convert monomer and solvent **SMILES** strings into molecular graphs.
 It then integrates **graph-based features** with **physicochemical properties** to predict the solubility of a polymer in a given solvent.
 The app also recommends **top alternative solvents** based on these predictions.